 2. Open-Source Learning Management System (Open-Source LMS)

-An open-source Learning Management System (LMS) is another popular choice.
-It uses open-source code, meaning anyone with technical skills can use it and make changes to fit their team’s learning needs.
+Open-source Learning Management Systems (LMS) are another popular option.
+It is open-source code, which means that anybody with technical abilities may use it and modify it to meet their team’s learning requirements.

-Organizations can customize the features and add new tools to meet their specific training goals.
-This option works well for businesses with an in-house technical team.
+Organizations may tweak the features and add additional tools to achieve their own training objectives.
+This solution is ideal for organizations with an in-house technical staff.

 Benefits of Open-Source LMS: